 - Package the remaining meat it into quart bags and freeze or store in fridge.

-We use the oven roasted herb rubbed whole chicken on top of salads, in a sandwich, or on a plate for the girls’ lunch.
+We use the herb rubbed whole chicken on top of salads, in a sandwich, or on a plate for the girls’ lunch.
 I also use it to make stir fries, chicken and spinach soup, and alfredos super quick.
 Having the chicken already cooked makes throwing together a weeknight dinner as easy as pie.

 What’s your favorite use for oven roasted herb rubbed whole chicken?